 Do you suspect that certain foods make you feel sick, fatigued, or your skin break out?
 Food sensitivity tests can speed up the process of identifying your food triggers, but are they accurate and worth it?

 Food sensitivity can impact 40 to 70% of the population.
 While not acute and potentially fatal like food allergies, food sensitivities are hard to pinpoint.
 I wrote an article all about the differences between food sensitivities and food allergies – if you want to start there, it may be beneficial to read that and then come back to read this.
 With food sensitivities, symptoms are subtle and take a long time to appear.
-They depends on the amount of food you ate and interactions between foods and food chemicals.
+They depend on the amount of food you ate and interactions between foods and food chemicals.

 If you aren’t familiar with food sensitivities, let me give you a little background: